The Gold Standard: CLI Design Principles for Production Systems

 • Use -- to delimit flags from positional arguments

 Predictable verbs: Use standard verb-noun pairings (get, list, create, delete) rather than creative synonyms (fetch, show, make, remove).
-Muscle memory should transfer from system tools to your CLI.
+Muscle memory is a superpower.
+Let it transfer from system tools to your CLI without friction.

 Examples: